anquanscan/sec-tools/README.md

 [TypingTracker](https://github.com/DionysusBenstein/TypingTracker): TypingTracker - simple keylogger that running in hidden or visible mode.
 [hiphp](https://github.com/yasserbdj96/hiphp): hiphp - free & open source project for create a BackDoor to control php-based sites In the normal internet or sites in The Onion Router (tor network).
 [malwares-ml](https://github.com/SitinCloud/malwares-ml): Machine Learning and Datasets for Malwares Static Analysis.
 [sayBruh](https://github.com/ranon-rat/sayBruh): its a rebuild of saycheese with golang
+[Goohak](https://github.com/1N3/Goohak): Automatically Launch Google Hacking Queries Against A Target Domain